-As BART’s legacy cars have a tremendous sentimental value with passengers in the greater San Francisco Bay Area, BART offered the public an opportunity to submit proposals to give these cars a second life.
+As BART’s legacy cars have a tremendous sentimental value with passengers in the greater San Francisco Bay Area, BART gave the public the opportunity to submit proposals for repurposing retired cars.

 Selected Proposals to Repurpose a Legacy Car